Lucky Lakers fan sinks half-court shot to win $75,000

 "I kind of wanted to load it up from about the right side, and let it off in the middle," he said.
 "You know, aim it correctly.
 That was my technique."

-With his technique in mind, Murray lofted up the shot.
+With his technique in mind, Murry lofted up the shot.
 It clearly banked off the backboard and through the basket.

-Ecstatic, Murray ran around the court in disbelief and into the arms of his idols, including Laker Anthony Davis.
+Ecstatic, Murry ran around the court in disbelief and into the arms of his idols, including Laker Anthony Davis.

-"I had my little fangirl moment," Murray said.
+"I had my little fangirl moment," Murry said.
 "I was just so excited to hug [Davis,] see everybody.
 "It was just a crazy experience."

-With a fresh $75,000 in his pocket, Murray said he'd share it with his family, especially the woman that fostered his love for basketball and the Lakers.
+With a fresh $75,000 in his pocket, Murry said he'd share it with his family, especially the woman that fostered his love for basketball and the Lakers.

 "My mom, she comes first always, so you know, some to her," he said.
 "Christmas is coming up, so anybody in my family who wants some presents.
 And the rest, I have to save it.
 I had to play it smart with this.